PRVRobotics/Sojourner-WRO-FutureEngineers-2026/README.md

 # Who are we ?
-3sen

 Our team is called PRV, and it was formed with the purpose of participating in and completing the WRO Future Engineers Challenge.
+Our team was originally formed through an academic institution called Techno Inventors.
+At first, we participated mainly for academic purposes, but as we continued developing our robot and improving our skills, we became more engaged and began to truly enjoy the entire process.

 # Team Description